Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

 How to glaze the pastry with syrup:

-Mix sugar, water, lemon, orange peel, and vanilla pod in a saucepan, bring to a boil and simmer for about 5 minutes.
+While they cool, prepare the syrup.
+Mix sugar, water, lemon, orange peel, and vanilla pod in a saucepan, bring to a boil, and simmer for about 5 minutes.
 When ready, strain and place the syrup in a big bowl.

-Soak each pastry on both sides for about 10 seconds in the hot syrup and place them back on the cooling rack.
+Soak each pastry on both sides for about 10 seconds in the hot syrup and place it back on the cooling rack.

 Final glaze:

-To glaze the pastries, you will need to place the honey in the microwave for only 10 seconds to make it more fluid.
-Brush each pastry with the honey and dip the pastry top on the ground walnuts.
+To glaze the pastries, you will need to microwave the honey for only 10 seconds to make it more fluid.
+Brush each pastry with the honey and dip the pastry top in the ground walnuts.

 Serve.
 The Mucenici pastries go really well with coffee, tea, breakfast, or snacks.